 If you are planning to travel by train from Belgrade to Podgorica, Bar, Kotor and Budva in Montenegro, this post will bring all the information you will need to have a comfortable journey.
 It includes information on how to buy tickets and directions from and to the railway stations in Belgrade, Serbia and Podgorica and Bar, Montenegro.

 Traveling from Belgrade in Serbia to Montenegro by train is one of the most unique railway experiences in Europe.
 The Belgrade – Bar railway crosses the dinaric alps and has unique, scenic views, in a low, yet rewarding journey.

 Jump to Section:

-Train Belgrade to Podgorica, Bar, Kotor, Budva in Montenegro: Overview
+Belgrade to Podgorica, Bar, Kotor, Budva by Train: Overview

 Train Stations in Belgrade

 Train Stations in Podgorica, Bar,

 Buy Tickets / Prices from Belgrade to Podgorica, Bar